 Sometimes the most difficult challenge in settling the estate of someone who has passed away is the distribution of personal belongings that cannot, like money, be divided equally.
-These might include furniture, jewelry, dishes, silverware, artwork, photographs or clothing.
+These might include furniture, jewelry, dishes, silverware, artwork, photographs, and clothing.

-It can help if the deceased person had in her will or in a separate memorandum stated who should receive what.
-Until recently, in Massachusetts such a separate document over what is technically called "tangible personal property" did not have the force of a will, but now its reference within the will makes the list binding.
+Hopefully, the deceased person had signed a will or separate memorandum that stated who should receive what.
+Until recently, in Massachusetts, such a separate document over what is technically called "tangible personal property" did not have the force of a will, but now its reference within the will makes the list binding.

 That said, most families are able to work out the distribution of personal belongings that have not been directed by the decedent in a fair way.
 Here are a few methods: